Georgetown Wet Weather Treatment Station

 - One of the station’s operation buildings will have space available for Wastewater Treatment Division educational and training events with local schools and other educational partners.

 Pipes will be colored to show water’s path through the building.

 The treatment station’s cleaned water will flow through underground pipes to enter the Duwamish River underneath the SR-509 Bridge.
+A new outfall structure will be constructed underneath the bridge to connect the Wet Weather Treatment Station to the Duwamish River.
 The area around the Duwamish entry point will include:

 - Native plants and logs installed to stabilize the river bank

 For more information about the outfall structure, read our outfall fact sheet .

 Three project elements make up the Georgetown Wet Weather Treatment Station: the processing facility, pipes that connect the facility to the river, and a new outfall structure that releases clean water into the Duwamish River.

 King County WTD spends 1% of the cost of design and construction of an eligible project’s above ground structures on public art installations.